-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- Add Italian and panko breadcrumbs to a shallow bowl and stir together.
+- Add both Italian and panko breadcrumbs to a shallow bowl and stir together.

-- Beat the egg in a separate shallow bowl.
+- Beat the egg in a separate, shallow bowl.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.